liaoyanqing666/CNN_LSTM_video_classification/README.md

 ## English translation of project introduction

-This project uses a CNN2d-LSTM model to perform the task of discriminating violent videos.
+This project uses a CNN2d-LSTM model to perform the task of discriminating violent videos, which can also be used for all video classification tasks.

 Forward propagation: The idea is to use a CNN to extract features for each frame, then feed all the extracted features into an LSTM to calculate the video features, and finally classify the video features using different methods.